osxmidi/LinVst/README.md

 Scripts are also avaliable as an alternative to linvstconvert in the convert and manage folders and also https://github.com/Goli4thus/linvstmanage

+A tested vst compatibility list is at https://github.com/keybreak/linux-vst-compatibility-list

 ## Common Problems/Possible Fixes

 linvstconvert will not convert vst dll's in sub folders and so some plugins might not appear after a daw scan, so if that happens then use linvstconverttree.